hashicorp/nomad/website/source/guides/integrations/consul-connect/index.html.md

 ## Run Redis Container

 Run the following job specification using `nomad run`.
 This job uses the `network` stanza in its task group with `bridge` networking mode.
-This enables the container to share its network namespace with other tasks in the same task group.
+This enables all tasks in the same group to share the same network, and other allocations, even on the same node, cannot.
 The `connect` stanza enables Consul Connect functionality for this container.
 Nomad will launch a proxy for this container that registers itself in Consul.

 ```hcl
 job "redis" {